Veggie Visa – Vegan Travel & Lifestyle

 I guess I really believed that eating animals was something we needed to do to be healthy.
 I was very closed minded about the topic until one day a friend, whose opinions I respected, told me he was about to become vegetarian (over a big plate of osso buccco I’d made for him, no less).

 Something clicked.
 I couldn’t deny that I was repulsed by the way animals were treated in factory farms, so I decided I’d stop eating those animals.
-This decision quickly steered me down a path of devouring facts about the realities of animal slaughter regardless of the size or type of farm they were being raised on.
+This decision quickly steered me down a path where I devouring facts about the realities of animal slaughter regardless of the size or type of farm they were being raised on.

 Within a few months I became vegetarian but there was still something pulling at my conscious.
 I learned more and more about the cruelty that existed as a result of the dairy and egg industry.
 Over the next year or so I weaned myself off of milk products but continued to eat eggs.